heroku/heroku-cli-plugin-ai/README.md

     [--opts <value>] [-o <value>] [-r <value>]

 ARGUMENTS
-  MODEL_RESOURCE  The resource ID or alias of the model to call.
+  MODEL_RESOURCE  the resource ID or alias of the model to call

 FLAGS
   -a, --app=<value>     app to run command against
-  -j, --json            Output response as JSON
+  -j, --json            output response as JSON
-  -o, --output=<value>  The file path where the command writes the model response.
-  -p, --prompt=<value>  (required) The input prompt for the model.
-  -r, --remote=<value>  git remote of app to use --browser=<value>     browser to open URLs with (example: "firefox", "safari") --optfile=<value>     Additional options for model inference, provided as a JSON config file.
-  --opts=<value>        Additional options for model inference, provided as a JSON string.
+  -o, --output=<value>  the file path where the command writes the model response -p, --prompt=<value>  (required) the input prompt for the model -r, --remote=<value>  git remote of app to use --browser=<value>     browser to open URLs with (example: "firefox", "safari") --optfile=<value>     additional options for model inference, provided as a JSON config file --opts=<value>        additional options for model inference, provided as a JSON string

 DESCRIPTION
   make an inference request to a specific AI model resource